Showing posts with label James Gibson. Show all posts

 Decoded, this seems to imply that sole rights in consulting these manuscripts had been reserved in advance by some other (unnamed) scholar.

 Internal evidence suggests that this may have been Professor Samuel Hynes, whose Oxford English Texts edition must have already been in progress at this point.
 Gibson calculates that the exclusions involved some fifteen of the 115 surviving manuscripts, and quotes the names of two of their owners - Frederick B. Adams and Richard L. Purdy - both of whom figure in Hynes's Acknowledgements.
-It does seem a bit unsporting of Hynes to have denied access in this way, but of course it could have been his publishers rather than himself who demanded it.
+It does seem a bit unsporting of Hynes to have denied access in this way, but of course it could have been his publishers rather than he himself who demanded it.

 Behaviour of this sort is, unfortunately, not unprecedented in the history of other Oxford Scholarly Editions, witness the even more blatantly monopolistic behaviour of John Clare's Oxford editor Eric Robinson, as I've discussed in some detail here.